-- We tested the accuracy of the Company's historic default and write-off data and evaluated management's ECL impairment analysis, by obtaining the Company's historical data. - We tested management's data and model by obtaining contrary data from independent sources, to develop a range for the estimated ECL on the uninsured portfolio of mortgages held at amortized cost. - We compared our range to management's estimate of allowance for credit losses. - We also assessed the adequacy of the Company's disclosures on the management of credit risk.
+- We tested the accuracy of the Company's historic default and write-off data and evaluated management's ECL impairment analysis, by obtaining the Company's historical data. - We tested management's data and model by obtaining contrary data from independent sources, to develop a range for the estimated ECL on the uninsured portfolio of mortgages held at amortized cost. - With the assistance of our credit risk specialists, we also evaluated management's methodology and governance over the application of expert credit judgment by evaluating that the amounts recorded were reflective of underlying credit quality and macroeconomic trends. - We compared our range to management's estimate of allowance for credit losses. - We also assessed the adequacy of the Company's disclosures on the management of credit risk.